ENKI Protocol (ENKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ENKI Protocol Historical Price

-According to the latest data gathered on ENKI Protocol live price page, the current price of ENKI Protocol is 1.57USD.
-The circulating supply of ENKI Protocol(ENKI) is 150.00K ENKI , giving it a market capitalization of $235.64K.
+According to the latest data gathered on ENKI Protocol live price page, the current price of ENKI Protocol is 1.65USD.
+The circulating supply of ENKI Protocol(ENKI) is 150.00K ENKI , giving it a market capitalization of $247.52K.

 The ENKI Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ENKI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.